 For appropriate placement, students should start at the highest level of math that they have completed in their most recent math course.

 You should allow approximately two hours for the entire COMPASS Test.
 COMPASS is a self-paced, computerized test, which allows you to proceed at your own rate.
+The last COMPASS exam will be administered 1 hour prior to closing.

 Required Items for Testing: